LitGroup/money.dart/README.md

 ## Money encoding/decoding

-API for encoding/decoding a money value enables an application to store value in a database or send over the network.
+API for encoding/decoding a money value enables an application to store values in a database or send over a network.

 A money value can be encoded to any type.
 For example it can be coded as a string in the format like "USD 5.00".